hph/imgur/README.md

 ---

-Head over to the [documentation page](http://github.com/docs/imgur) for more details and setup instructions.
+Head over to the [documentation page](http://haukurpallh.github.com/docs/imgur) for more details and setup instruction.